Topology-Aware Placement

 The wrong placement, in numbers

 Take a TP=4 group on H100.
-Inside one HGX node, this group runs on NVLink at ~ 360 GB/s effective per-direction bandwidth.
+Inside one HGX node, this group runs on NVLink at ~360 to 400 GB/s effective per-direction bandwidth (NVIDIA spec is 450 GB/s; NCCL achieves 80 to 90% of that).
 Each TP all-reduce of a hidden state slice is a few microseconds.
 Now place the same TP=4 group across two HGX nodes (rank 0 and 1 on node 0, rank 2 and 3 on node 1).
 Each TP all-reduce now has to cross IB at the slowest link: roughly 50 GB/s per IB port.
-The bandwidth ratio is 360 / 50 = 7.2x, and once you account for additional latency overhead (the per-message latency floor on IB is ~1 us versus ~ 0.1 us on NVLink) the small-message cost rises further.
-For typical TP message sizes (a few MB), the slowdown is ~50x compared to the NVLink-resident case.
+The bandwidth ratio is ~360/50 = 7.2x, and once you account for additional latency overhead (the per-message latency floor on IB is ~1 us versus ~0.1 us on NVLink) the small-message cost rises further.
+For the smallest TP messages, the slowdown approaches ~50x; for bandwidth-bound TP messages it sits closer to 7 to 10x.
 For a TP-heavy training step, this is the difference between a model that trains in 30 days and one that trains in 4 years.

 The placement rule